11 common email marketing mistakes (and how to avoid making them)

 Great email content won’t drive conversions if the reader doesn’t know how to act on it.

-A clear call-to-action (CTA) will clarify what the recipient’s next steps should be and show how they can gain even more value from your business.
+Effective email marketing includes a clear CTA to clarify the recipient’s next steps and show how they can gain even more value from your business.

 CTAs work well at the end of marketing emails but you can also use them throughout if the content they complement is relevant enough.